YaLTeR/BunnymodXT-Injector/README.md

 5. Create a shortcut to the injector.
 6. Go into its *Properties*.
 7. Place the cursor in the end of the *Target* field, press space and Ctrl-V (paste), click OK.
-8. You can now use this shortcut to start the game with BunnymodXT!
+8. You can now use this shortcut to start the game with Bunnymod XT!

-## If you get an error, try launching the injector as admin.

 # Additional flags
+- **-dllname <name.dll>** makes the injector inject the given DLL instead of Bunnymod XT.
+Example: `-dllname bxt_with_cheats.dll`
 - **-processname <name>** makes the injector inject into a process with the given name.
 Example: `-processname hlds.exe`

-# Building
-You will need at least Visual Studio 2015 CTP.